 1. To promote the making of patterned double-knit mittens, facilitate skills acquisition in Vidzeme and Latvia, and honour the contributions of Folk Art Master Rasma Āboltiņa.

-2. To seek collaborative models that would result in patterned double-knit mittens becoming a trademark of Mazsalaca and their makers a source of local pride.
+2. To seek collaborative models that result in patterned double-knit mittens becoming a trademark of Mazsalaca and their makers a source of local pride.

 Read more